[6 MIN READ]

 Pride month is a time of joy, celebration, freedom and remembrance.
-We revel in the advances of our LGBTQIA+ community, support each other in times of need and continue the work of education and growth, so that we can continue in our mission of providing the right care and the right time to every patient.
+We revel in the advances of our LGBTQIA+ community, support each other in times of need and continue the work of education and growth so that we can continue in our mission of providing the right care at the right time to every patient.

-In 2020, Swedish explored the opportunity of expanding access to LGBTQIA+ healthcare throughout the local community and the broader region.
-Leadership, caregivers and community partners engaged in broad ranging conversations and clear-eyed assessments around services and areas of focus.
-In October 2021, this exploratory process bore an integrated program under Swedish’s Office of Health Equity, Diversity and Inclusion (OHEDI) that has established Swedish as a supporter of the LGBTQIA+ community in the Puget Sound region and Washington state as well as a regional leader in providing and coordinating LGBTQIA+ healthcare.
+In 2020, Swedish explored the opportunity of expanding access to LGBTQIA+ health care throughout the local community and the broader region.
+Leadership, caregivers and community partners engaged in broad-ranging conversations and clear-eyed assessments around services and areas of focus.
+In October 2021, this exploratory process bore an integrated program under Swedish’s Office of Health Equity, Diversity and Inclusion (OHEDI).
+This program has since established Swedish as a supporter of the LGBTQIA+ community in the Puget Sound region and Washington state as well as a regional leader in providing and coordinating LGBTQIA+ health care.

-Guided by a four-pillar approach developed through conversations with our community LGBTQIA+ leaders, patients and our caregivers, Swedish’s LGBTQI+ program is prioritizing clinical support and education for our caregivers, improvements in data gathering and reporting, culture change and scaling up care coordination for our LGBTQIA+ communities.
+Guided by a four-pillar approach developed through conversations with our community LGBTQIA+ leaders, patients and our caregivers, Swedish’s LGBTQI+ program is prioritizing clinical support and education for our health care professionals, improvements in data gathering and reporting, culture change and scaling up care coordination for our LGBTQIA+ communities.
 Through this approach, we hope to grow our sites to provide inclusive environments staffed by knowledgeable caregivers and clinicians.

-With more than 28 states introducing anti-LGBTQ bills in local legislatures and another eight passing the same kinds of bills into law, Vinny Fox (they/them/theirs), a Swedish LGBTQIA+ education program coordinator, says the program’s importance plays out daily in the experience of patients seeking appropriate healthcare as well as through Swedish caregivers standing against the rising national tide of attacks on the LGBTQ community, and specifically LGTBQ and transgender youth.
+With more than 28 states introducing anti-LGBTQ bills in local legislatures and another eight passing the same kinds of bills into law, Vinny Fox (they/them/theirs), a Swedish LGBTQIA+ education program coordinator, says the program’s importance plays out daily in the experience of patients seeking appropriate health care.
+Swedish caregivers also help by standing against the rising national tide of attacks on the LGBTQ community, and specifically LGTBQ and transgender youth.

 Caregivers at the Swedish Issaquah campus prepare to raise the flag for Pride Month.

 A driver of disparities in LGBTQIA+ care is a shortage of trained clinicians.
-Kevin Wang points out that Swedish is actively seeking to address this issue.
+Dr. Wang points out that Swedish is actively seeking to address this issue.